ZWooden26/EW309-LIDAR/README.md

 c) working on integrating Grid colors with correct odom/scan alignment

 April 21st
-a) still working on time alignment
+a) finished time alignment
+b) refining the integration of grid colors

 April 22nd
+a) final demonstration of full functionality